-The following information answers many of the main concerns prospective buyers have when looking to invest in property in The Bahamas.
+The following information answers many of the questions prospective buyers have when looking to invest in property in The Bahamas.
 We have tried to make this a comprehensive guide to the general rules and regulations, but if you have other questions, please e-mail them to us at email@example.com, and we shall endeavor to answer them for you.

 What kind of properties do you sell in The Bahamas and what islands are they on?